BlackBoltBeta/Madlibs-app/README.md

 ![Responsive Mockup](assets/readme-screenshots/responsive-mockup.png)

 ## User Goals

+ - To have a simple word game that you can play with kids.
+It isn't too distracting and does help with basic grammar.
  - To get amused with a silly text for a short period of time.

 ## Features